 The main transform of this pipeline (CalculateMaxWordLength) performs

-1. Windowing: assigns input text messages into a global window and emits (or triggers) the result for every new input message with the following configuration
+1. Windowing: assigns input text messages into a global window and emits (or triggers) the result for every new input message with the following configuration.

 • Disallows Late data (allowed_lateness=0)